Virtual event - 2021 sales tax changes: Midyear update

 Breakout B: The tax implications of ecommerce sales for manufacturers and distributors

 Many manufacturers, distributors, and wholesalers continue to exploit online sales in 2021, making purchases easier for their business clientele and enabling consumers to buy direct.
 However, this trend can drastically change sales tax obligations.
-Join our B2B industry experts to learn more about the latest online sales trends for manufacturers and what you need to know to ensure tax compliance is up to par.
+Hear our B2B industry experts go over about the latest online sales trends for manufacturers and what you need to know to ensure tax compliance is up to par.

 Breakout C: Sales tax for software and digital goods providers in 2021 and beyond